ophub/amlogic-s9xxx-armbian/README.md

 View Chinese description  |  [查看中文说明](README.cn.md)

+The [Armbian](https://www.armbian.com/) system is a lightweight Linux system based on Debian/Ubuntu built specifically for ARM chips.
+The Armbian system is lean, clean, and 100% compatible and inherits the functions and rich software ecosystem of the Debian/Ubuntu system.
+It can run safely and stably in TF/SD/USB and the eMMC of the device.

-Compile the Armbian for Amlogic s9xxx tv box. including install to EMMC and update related functions.
+Now you can replace the Android TV system of the TV box with the Amlogic chip with the Armbian system, making it a powerful server.
+This project builds Armbian system for Amlogic s9xxx TV box. including install to EMMC and update related functions.
 Support Amlogic s9xxx tv box are ***`a311d, s922x, s905x3, s905x2, s912, s905d, s905x, s905w, s905`***, etc. such as ***`Belink GT-King, Belink GT-King Pro, UGOOS AM6 Plus, X96-Max+, HK1-Box, H96-Max-X3, Phicomm-N1, Octopus-Planet, Fiberhome HG680P, ZTE B860H`***, etc.

 The latest version of the Armbian firmware can be downloaded in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases).
 Welcome to `Fork` and personalize it.
 If it is useful to you, you can click on the `Star` in the upper right corner of the warehouse to show your support.